msakuta/VastSpace/README.md

 support gcc 4.8.2 but older versions.
 In such case (which is almost always the case), you must build gcc from source.

+Also you could build with gcc Docker image (https://hub.docker.com/_/gcc) to get access to the newer version.
+If you have docker installed, simply run

+    docker run --rm -it -v $(pwd):/work -w /work gcc:latest

+and build normally.

 You'll need various external libraries: